Friday, December 29, 2023

 This magical fall day would conclude with a long period of more indirect light effects, which also commanded my attention but which, at my skill level at least, are less susceptible to rendering effectively as photos.
 So, echoing the abrupt way the sun disappears at day's end in fall, my photo-essay draws to a close here too.
 My eyes were obviously beguiled by the day's effects, an experience I was open to despite being occupied by working from home.
 It afforded me the opportunity to see and record the garden light show as I observed it throughout the course of the day.

 "Our vision these days is attuned to the virtual rather than the visible, to images rather than appearances, and to representations rather than phenomena."
-Robert Pogue Harrison, On the Lost Art of Seeing, in Gardens: An Essay On The Human Condition.

 Making oneself available to being engaged by such effects is apparently becoming harder for people today (many now are indifferent to their actual physical surroundings, other than as contexts for the immediacy of selfies).
 There is a clear preference for the distractions of the virtual world over the actual physical world's changeful appearances.
-I gather I'm rather old-fashioned in this regard, if anything trying to sharpen my sense of direct engagement with season and landscape from minute to minute.
+I gather I'm rather old-fashioned in this regard, if anything trying to sharpen my sense of direct engagement with season and landscape from moment to moment.
 But I should acknowledge my own sleight of hand in this mode of presentation, as I am in fact using images (hence employing a tool of the virtuality I just lamented) to try and convey the potential of being present in person to precisely such effects.
 I leave it to you to judge whether that worked or not - my intention was only to share my home garden in a way that reflects the day's unique effects and encourages further observing.

 Books For Looks: